 There will be a range of qualifications and courses on offer to suit different interests and strengths, including academic and vocational courses.
 For example, it is anticipated that facilities will include a motor vehicle workshop, facilities for young people to learn construction skills and also a specialist room for hair and beauty and barbering.

 Will the facilities at the school be available for community use?

 The school wishes to make the facilities available for community use outside of school hours.
 This will include not only the sports field, but also the changing rooms, the sports hall and the external multi use games area.
 The school will also wish to make the other facilities such as the music recording studio and the motor vehicle workshop available to community groups that may be interested.
 Bookings and usage will be through a formalised arrangement made directly through the school.

 Where will the local sports clubs play whilst the building work is going on and until the new school’s sports facilities are available for community use?

 From the earliest stages we have kept the sports clubs updated on the likely construction timescales.
-From our liaison with them we know they are actively planning for this period (likely to be from March 2021 to September 2022) and we understand that they have been exploring a range of other local alternatives and will keep their members updated.
+From our liaison with them we know they are actively planning for this period (likely to be from early 2021 to September 2022) and we understand that they have been exploring a range of other local alternatives and will keep their members updated.
 The two local primary schools have indicated a willingness to discuss the potential use of their sports pitches with local sports clubs.
 Furthermore, it is anticipated that the new sports pitches to the east of the proposed site (being provided as part of the facilities associated with the new housing development) will be available for community use early in 2021.